apigee-labs/apigee-analytics-collector/README.md

 --apigee_analytics_client_id $apigee_analytics_client_id --apigee_analytics_secret $apigee_analytics_secret -S
 ```

-Up to this point, no data has been forwarded to Apigee and you're basically looking at the data that is actually forwarded to Apigee.
+Up to this point, because apigee-analytics-forwarder was run with `-S` flag, so no data has been forwarded to Apigee, what you actually see in the output of the data that is about to be transmited to Apigee when the forwarder runs without `-S` flag.
 Therefore, please ensure to remove `-S` flag to forward data.
 Also note, that no sensitive data is transmitted throughout this process.

 ##### Now, let's forward data
-To forward data to Apigee remove `-S` or `--standard_output` flag.
+To forward data to Apigee run the forwarder `-S` or `--standard_output` flags.
+A successful data transmission will result in a payload like one below:

 ```bash
 $ apigee-analytics-forwarder export traffic --include_orgs abcde -p $ae_password --apigee_mgmt_api_uri https://api.enterprise.apigee.com/v1 --apigee_mgmt_api_email $ae_username \
 --apigee_analytics_client_id $apigee_analytics_client_id --apigee_analytics_secret $apigee_analytics_secret